isvora/corvus/README.md

 ## Flow

-We have a scheduled method that runs every 30 seconds scanning for the tickers that are currently trending between ranks 11 and 20.
-These are not known by the public who just uses the stocktwits website.
+We have a scheduled method that runs every minute scanning for the tickers that are currently trending between ranks 11 and 20.
+These are not known by the public who just use the stocktwits website.

 ```
-@Scheduled(cron = "*/30 * * * * *")
+@Scheduled(cron = "*/60 * * * * *")
 public void scanUpcomingTickers() {
     ...
 }